UX Case Study

 A luxury service trapped behind legacy digital.

 Miles & Miles has been London's premier luxury car rental since 1953.
-Their fleet includes Bentleys, Rolls-Royces, and Aston Martins, yet their booking experience was a desktop-only web form that felt anything but premium.
+Their fleet includes Bentleys, Rolls-Royces, and Aston Martins, cars that command £500-£1,200 per day.
+Yet their booking experience was a desktop-only web form with impersonal stock photography and a clunky multi-page flow.
+The disconnect was damaging the brand.

 High-net-worth clients were abandoning bookings mid-flow.
-The business was losing revenue to competitors who offered smoother digital experiences.
-My brief: create a mobile-first booking experience worthy of the brand.
+The business was losing deals to competitors with superior digital experiences.
+My brief: create a mobile-first booking platform that felt as premium as the cars themselves, one that customers would choose over calling.

 42%